hirdeshkumar2407/StyleInc/README.md

 3. Admin can Add, Update, Delete Women Clothes.
 4. Admin can Retrive a list of Women Clothes.
 5. Admin can Retrive Order list.
-6. Admin can View and Delete an Order list.
+6. Admin can View and Delete an Orders.
-7. Admin can Delete User list.
+7. Admin can Delete Users.
-8. Admin can Retrive a User Lisr.
+8. Admin can Retrieve a User List.

 ### Customer End